When things don’t work out as we expect.

-I wonder when Elijah arrived at the Kerith Ravine, a desolate and lonely place, whether it looked like a safe place to him.
-It is unlikely that this is where Elijah would have thought he would be – from the palace, straight to the wilderness.
-Sleeping rough, camping out in this ravine or canyon next to a small brook.
+When Elijah arrived at the Kerith Ravine, a desolate and lonely place, did it look like a safe place to him?
+It is unlikely that this is where Elijah would have thought he would be.
+He was sent straight from the palace to the wilderness.
+He was sleeping rough, camping out in a ravine or canyon next to a small brook.

 Do you feel that you have been in a safe place over the last few months or has it felt lonely and desolate?
 We certainly did not anticipate this season, and in fact we may have been looking, or expecting something totally different from 2020.